How to Unpublish a Wix Site (Step-by-Step Guide)

 How To Unpublish A Wix Site - click on your site dashboard to access several options, one of which is unpublishing a site

-Once logged in, navigate to the dashboard of the specific site you want to take down.
+Once logged in, go to the dashboard of the specific site you want to take down.
 The dashboard is your control center, housing all the settings and tools for your site.
 Locate the Settings button on the left-hand sidebar.

 Step 3: Select the Unpublish Site Option